tale-toul/Harbor/ansible/Readme.md

 We use ansible from a local machine to setup ansible in the bastion host.

-The inventory file will contain a group of one host called bastion with the DNS name of the bastion host, this name will change on every running of the terraform files so a dinamy inventory could be a good idea here.
+The inventory file will contain a group of one host called _bastion_ with the DNS name of the bastion host and the remote user to connect via ssh.
+This name will change on every execution of terraform so a dynamic inventory could be a good idea here.
+The *ansible_user* must match the default user of the ami, in RedHat it is __ec2-user__, in CentOS it is __centos__

 ```
 [bastion]
-ec2-34-245-72-227.eu-west-1.compute.amazonaws.com
+ec2-52-211-33-67.eu-west-1.compute.amazonaws.com ansible_user=centos
 ```

 The ansible.cfg file will contain the following options: